Pre and Post-Surgery Physical Therapy Q&A

-if you are looking for pre and post-surgery physical therapy, then contact Repair Sport Institute in Huntington Beach, CA, where our compassionate professionals are specialized in pre and post-surgery physical therapy.
-For more information please call us or schedule an appointment online.
+If you are looking for pre and post-surgery physical therapy, then contact REPAIR Sports Institute in Huntington Beach, CA, where our compassionate professionals are specialized in pre and post-surgery physical therapy and will help to reduce pain and inflammation, restore range of motion, and improve overall fitness.
+We are conveniently located at 7146 Edinger Ave, Huntington Beach, CA 92647.
+For more information, please call us or schedule an appointment online.

 Surgery can be a difficult experience; it can be very hard on the body and come with long and draining recovery times.
 Even in minor surgeries, the recovery process can be difficult and drawn out, which is why it is important to do physical therapy both before and after surgery.
 Pre- and post-surgery physical therapy provides a long list of incredible benefits, helping the body recover more quickly, and also helping it prepare for the physical changes that come alongside surgery.